Analytical solutions for optimal photon absorption into inhomogeneous spin memories: Two-step ensemble absorption via intermediary cavity excitation

-In Fig. \ref{fig:twostep} it is shown how the excitation probability of the spin ensemble in \eqref{eq:twostepexcitation} changes for different values of $g_{\text{ens}}$ and $\kappa_{\text{min}}$.
-We have also plotted the required time to reach these values of the excitation probability.
-There is a tradeoff between getting high probabilities and reaching them as fast as possible, see for example the blue and the green curves in Fig. \ref{fig:twostep}.
+In Fig. \ref{fig:twostep} it is shown how the probability $P_s$ in \eqref{eq:twostepexcitation} changes for different values of $g_{\text{ens}}$ and $\kappa_{\text{min}}$.
+We have also plotted the required time to reach these values of the probability.
+There is a tradeoff between getting high probabilities and reaching them as fast as possible, see for example the solid and the dotted curves in Fig. \ref{fig:twostep}.
 We have argued earlier for a fast enough protocol to avoid population and phase decays of the spins and therefore the consistency of \eqref{eq:twostepexcitation} has to be always examined for given experimental values of the parameters.
 In general, larger ensemble-coupling constants yield higher probabilities, while $\kappa_{\text{min}}$ and $w$ have destructive effects on the catch of the photon by the spin ensemble.
-According to Fig. \ref{fig:twostep}, large values of $g_{\text{ens}}$ not only yield perfect absorption of the photon but also a fast protocol.
-Fig. \ref{fig:twostep3D} shows the dependence of the excitation probability $P_s$ on the width of the inhomogeneous broadening $w$; as the value of $w$ is decreasing $P_s$ is slightly increased.
+According to Fig. \ref{fig:twostep}, large values of $g_{\text{ens}}$ not only yield good absorptions of the photon but also a fast protocol.
+Fig. \ref{fig:twostep3D} shows the dependence of the probability $P_s$ on the width of the inhomogeneous broadening $w$; as the value of $w$ is decreasing $P_s$ is slightly increased.
 Inhomogeneous broadening of the spin ensemble is always an obstacle from the point of view of controllability, but here the two-step protocol has a reduced impact on the excitation storage.